dinesh-hz/facelook/README.md

   Object-Oriented Programming Concepts
   Maven framework

-  what are the type of postman commant?
+  what are the type of postman commant code?

      get- status code -200
      post - status code -201